 We tested the drenching principle by spilling several litres of 5:1 Benz Lightning Cleanze onto a lawn, then immediately drenching the lawn.
 No ill-effects were noticed.

-Quick tip: In our experience there is absolutely no need to post-treat your customer's plants with another product, such as liquid fertiliser.
+No. In our experience it is unnecessary to treat your customer's plants with another product in an unnecessary attempt to protect them, such as a liquid fertiliser.

 Lighting Cleanze – usually at 10:1 – is the simplest way to get dirty grass clean on the first treatment.
 Then offer your customer an ongoing "Clean & Maintain" programme consisting of regular treatments with Bio Cleanze.

-In most situations either Bio Cleanze or Perma Cleanze are going to be the safest option.
-Choose a time when rain is unlikely and will offer sufficient time for it to competely dry.
-By the time it rains again the softwash chemical will have biodegraded sufficiently so as to not be harmful.
+Choose a time when rain is unlikely and will offer sufficient time for the treated surface to completely dry.
+By the time it rains again much of the softwash chemical will have biodegraded and been absorbed by a porous surface, sufficiently so as to not be harmful.

 Because all chemicals must be kept out of the pond, gentle low-pressure jet washing away from the side of the pond is one way of mitigating the risk, ensuring that rinse water is moved away from the pond and not into it.

-By taking great care and using a jet washer skilfully when rinsing, Tornado Cleanze can be applied closer to the edge of a pond because it's gel nature means it does not run as much as other products.
+By taking great care and using a low pressure jet washer skilfully when rinsing, Tornado Cleanze can be used closer to the edge of a fish pond than other softwash chemicals because it's gel nature does not run so much.

-Quick tip: Tornado Cleanze can sometimes produce a lot of foaming when being rinsed, so use low pressure when rinsing and keep agitation to a minimum.
+Tornado Cleanze can sometimes produce considerable foaming when being rinsed, so use low pressure when rinsing and keep agitation to a minimum.

-Educate your customers on ways to keep their patio clean – for example, by immediately removing leaves and grass cuttings, keeping the underside of any plant pots placed on the patio clean – and employing you to give a regular Bio Cleanze "Clean & Maintain" treatment every 6-18 months.
-Then they will enjoy a permanently clean patio all year round with no further need for jet washing.
+Educate your customers on ways to keep their paths and patio clean – for example, by immediately removing leaves and grass cuttings, keeping the underside of any plant pots placed on the patio clean, etc.

 To ensure that in actual practice Bio Cleanze is safe for plant life, we conducted these tests using vastly more biocide than would ever be the case from spray drift or run-off.